 As an aside, I believe it is important to recognise that much of this folklore would not have survived had it not have been for Lord Archibald Campbell, the son of the Duke of Argyll.
 In 1889, Lord Campbell had become alarmed at the rapid disappearance of local traditions due to depopulation and the decline of Gaelic.
 Determined to preserve this important local culture, he collected and published anecdotes and stories associated with the folklore of Craignish in a book titled Craignish Tales.
 One such story speaks of MacLabhartaich na h-Airde, or McLarty of Aird, and his ingenious defence of Craignish from incoming invaders from Islay.
 It’s a classic story of the Gaelic world and speaks volumes about the rich oral culture that once existed not only in Craignish, but across all of the Western Highlands and Isles.

 In more recent centuries, the area came under the control of Clan Campbell.
-In the Civil Wars of the 1640’s, the Campbell residence of Craignish Castle withstood a siege from Alasdair MacColla MacDhòmhnaill, who would go on to earn his nickname as ‘the devastator’ by burning Inveraray to the ground and decimating the Campbells at the Battle of Inverlochy.
-In 1685, the Marquis of Athol landed in Craignish at a bay called Port nan Athlaich to carry out the Government order to lay waste to the Campbell lands in Argyll.
-His forces were beaten back and it is said his men drowned in the bay.
+In the Civil Wars of the 1640’s, the Campbell residence of Craignish Castle withstood a siege from Alasdair MacColla, who would go on to earn his nickname as ‘the devastator’ by burning Inveraray to the ground and decimating the Campbells at the Battle of Inverlochy.
+In 1685, forces loyal to the Marquis of Atholl landed in Craignish at a bay called Port nan Athlaich to carry out the Government order to lay waste to the Campbell lands in Argyll.
+The invaders were beaten back and drowned in the bay.
 The Campbells of Craignish subsequently built the Georgian mansion of Barbreck House, completed for Major General John Campbell in 1789.

 It is at this time that my McLartys enter the historical record.
 The story begins with Alexander McLarty, who was probably born some time around 1730.
 Little else is known about him other than he is listed on his son’s marriage record of 1790 as ‘Alexr McLarty in Baravullin’.
 224 years later there is still a working farm at Baravullin, although the area is now considerably depopulated.
 Baravullin is one of many farms in this area with traceable and recorded connections to the McLarty’s and associated families over many centuries.
 Unfortunately, I really have no other information about Alexander McLarty’s life, who he married, how many children he had or the date of his death.